- Ph.D., Graduate School of Business, University of Wisconsin

-Professor Cavusgil is an elected Fellow of the Academy of International Business, a distinction earned by a select group of intellectual leaders in international business.
-He also served as Vice President of the AIB, and on the Board of Directors of the American Marketing Association.
+Professor Cavusgil is an elected Fellow of the Academy of International Business (AIB), a distinction earned by a select group of intellectual leaders in international business.
+He has served as vice president of AIB and on the board of directors of the American Marketing Association.
+Tamer was named International Trade Educator of the Year in 1996 by the National Association of Small Business International Trade Educators (NASBITE).